Chart Color Schemes

 Brunswick West has emerging levels of nearby infrastructure activity, ranking in the 33rdth percentile nationally

-Twenty-eight projects have been identified by AreaSearch as potentially impacting the area's performance.
-These include key projects such as Tram Power Substation at 320 Reynard Street, the development at 463-465 Victoria Street (Townhouse Development), Pentridge Precinct, and Australian Liquorice Factory Redevelopment.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 27 projects that may affect the region.
+Notable initiatives include Tram Power Substation at 320 Reynard Street, 463-465 Victoria Street Townhouse Development, Pentridge Precinct, and Australian Liquorice Factory Redevelopment.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.